pdfcpu/pdfcpu/form/form_remove.md

 # Remove form fields

-This command removes form fields by their id taken from the output of `pdfcpu form list`.
+This command removes form fields by their id or name taken from the output of `pdfcpu form list`.

 Although the optional field label is an attribute of the